AK-Homberger/ESP32_AnchorChainControl_WLAN/README.md

 The current design should work for a Quick or Lofrans anchor chain relay and chain sensor (which looks like a simple reed relay triggerd from a magnet).
 Connection details  for a Quick windlass/counter can be found here: https://www.quickitaly.com/resources/downloads_qne-prod/1/CHC1203_IT-EN-FR_REV001A.pdf

 The resistors R4, R5 and the transistors Q3, Q4 are currently not necessary.
-They shall support a manual overide detection in the futere (currently not yet imlemented in the code).
+They shall support a manual override detection in the futere (currently not yet imlemented in the code).

 # Updates: